boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 Reference:
 : This-Document

+## udpExID {#udpBasicExID}

+Name:
+: udpExID

+ElementID:
+:  TBD3

+Description:
+: Observed Experiments ID (ExID) in an Experimental option (EXP, Kind=127) or an UNSAFE Experimental option (UEXP, Kind=254).

+Abstract Data Type:
+:  unsigned16

+Data Type Semantics:
+:  identifier

+Additional Information:
+: See the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at [URL_IANA_UDP_ExIDs].
+: See {{!I-D.ietf-tsvwg-udp-options}} for more details about ExIDs.

+Reference:
+: This-Document

 ## udpSafeExperimentalOptionExID {#udpExID}

 Name:
 :  udpSafeExperimentalOptionExID

 ElementID:
-:  TBD3
+:  TBD4

 Description:
 : Observed Experiments ID (ExIDs) in the Experimental option (EXP, Kind=127).
-: The information is encoded in a set of 16-bit fields.
-Each 16-bit field carries the ExID observed in an EXP option.
+: A basicList of udpExID Information Element, with each udpExID Information Element carries the ExID observed in an EXP option.

 Abstract Data Type:
-:  octetArray
+:  basicList

 Data Type Semantics:
-:  identifier
+:  list

 Additional Information:
-: See the assignments in the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at [URL_IANA_UDP_ExIDs].
+: See the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at [URL_IANA_UDP_ExIDs].
 : See {{!I-D.ietf-tsvwg-udp-options}} for more details about ExIDs.

 Reference: